claudia-viaro/to-keep-an-eye-on/README.md

-# Some material to keep an eye on
+# Some material I find interesting to have a look at, at some point
 repositories/libraries/conferences/schools of interest (ML, DL, DS, Stats in general)

 ### nice publications from research groups